 Regulation of Investigatory Powers Act 2000 (RIPA)

-RIPA sets out the ways in which Haringey Council can lawfully carry out investigations when we want to use surveillance techniques.
-There are three types of surveillance techniques available to local authorities:
+The Regulation of Investigatory Powers Act 2000 (RIPA) sets out the ways in which the council can lawfully carry out investigations when we want to use surveillance techniques.
+There are 3 types of surveillance techniques available to local authorities:

 - the acquisition and disclosure of communications data (such as telephone billing information or subscriber details);